MEROPENEM- meropenem injection, powder, for solution

 Mechanism of Action

 The bactericidal activity of meropenem results from the inhibition of cell wall synthesis.
-Meropenem penetrates the cell wall of most Gram-positive and Gram-negative bacteria to reach penicillin-binding-protein (PBP) targets.
+Meropenem penetrates the cell wall of most Gram-positive and Gram-negative bacteria to bind penicillin-binding-protein (PBP) targets.
 Meropenem binds to PBPs 2, 3 and 4 of Escherichia coli and Pseudomonas aeruginosa; and PBPs 1, 2 and 4 of Staphylococcus aureus.
 Bactericidal concentrations (defined as a 3 log10 reduction in cell counts within 12 hours to 24 hours) are typically 1–2 times the bacteriostatic concentrations of meropenem, with the exception of Listeria monocytogenes, against which lethal activity is not observed.

 Meropenem does not have in vitro activity against methicillin-resistant Staphylococcus aureus (MRSA) or methicillin-resistant Staphylococcus epidermidis (MRSE).